-The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography, for example.
+The asymmetric crypto coprocessor, called Crypto2304T in the following, supports the implementation of RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography, for example.
+The asymmetric crypto coprocessor Crypto2304T is not part of the TOE Security Functionality (TSF) and not in the scope of the certification.